badabing2005/PixelFlasher/README.md

     - The SHA1 of the source boot.img file.
   - Option to Live boot from a choice of boot.img or patched image.
   - Flash just the boot / init_boot image.
-- Choose to keep data or wipe data while flashing.
+- Choose to keep data or wipe data while flashing (Full OTA flashing always keeps data).
 - Ability to flash even if multiple devices are connected to the computer.
-- Option to flash to inactive slot.
+- Option to flash to inactive slot (Full OTA always flashes to inactive slot).
 - Display information about the phone.
   - ID
   - Hardware model.